santoshrestonteam/PeopleSoftChatbotSetup/Readme.md

 ## Step 16: Configure your skill

 1. Navigate to the gear icon and then to the "Configuration" tab.
-Go down to custom parameters and put in parameters for PSFSCMbaseurl, PSFSCMpassword, and PSFSCMuserid
+Go down to custom parameters and add parameters for PSFSCMbaseurl, PSFSCMpassword, and PSFSCMuserid

 2. Put each as string and enter in your proxy user's info and the url you used before as shown here: https://docs.oracle.com/cd/F20644_01/hcm92pbr31/eng/hcm/ecch/task_ImportingAndSettingUpADeliveredSkill.html?pli=ul_d29e210_ecch